learn-co-curriculum/python-intro-to-strings/README.md

-**Note:** double quotes and single quotes can be used interchangeably in Python; however, it is important that we stay consistent.
+**Note:** double quotes and single quotes can be used interchangeably in Python; however, it is a good idea to be consistent.

 ## Changing data with built in methods

 Python is picky like this for a reason.
 Once it knows we are working with a string, it gives us specific functionality for operating on strings.
-We call this functionality a function, or a method.
+We call this functionality "functions", or "methods".

 For example here is a method that works with a string (text), but does not work with a number.